zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <tbody>
 <tr><td>reliable</td>
 <td><ul>
-<li>True: The recipients will receive data from the sender within 5 seconds.
-If the recipient does not receive the sent data within 5 seconds, the data channel will report an error to the application.</li>
+<li>True: The recipients receive the data from the sender within 5 seconds.
+If the recipient does not receive the sent data within 5 seconds, the data channel reports an error to the app.</li>
-<li>False: The recipients may not receive any data, and the SDK will not report any error upon data missing.</li>
+<li>False: The recipients may not receive any data, and the SDK does not report any error upon data missing.</li>
 </ul>
 </td>
 </tr>
 <tr/>
 <tr><td>ordered</td>
 <td><ul>
-<li>True: The recipients will receive data in the order of the sender.</li>
+<li>True: The recipients receive data in the sent order.</li>
-<li>False: The recipients will not receive data in the order of the sender.</li>
+<li>False: The recipients do not receive data in the sent order.</li>
 </ul>
 </td>
 </tr>